bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 19°
-- Breezy and Overcast
+- Windy and Overcast
-- 73% humidity
+- 74% humidity
 - 17 mph wind
-- 92% cloud cover
+- 93% cloud cover
 - 27 AQI 🟩
 - 0.41 inches of rain in the past 24 hours